 Sending your not-so-little child off to school can be overwhelming and worrisome, whether it’s their first time or their fourth.
-Each new year brings changes – new friends, teachers, environments, and expectations.
-It’s normal to be concerned for your child and to wonder how they will adjust and respond to the new school year.
+Each new year brings changes—new friends, teachers, environments, and expectations.
+Add in a pandemic, and it’s normal to be concerned for your child and to wonder how they will adjust and respond to the new school year.

 As a parent, what you can do is be an informed and active participant in your child’s education.
 Parents play the most major role in a child’s life, regardless of how many hours they are away from you during the day.
 How you react and respond to school, teachers, and learning will directly impact your child’s views of the same things.